-Land clearing entails the removal of all the vegetation on the land.
+Clearing land entails the removal of all the vegetation on the land.
 This includes cutting and removing trees and bushes.
 It can also include the removal of rocks in the area.

-This is important because organic matter below ground can breakdown over time leaving small voids in the band below your development.
+This is important because organic matter below ground can break down over time leaving small voids in the band below your development.